San Francisco’s First Cable Car

 Two years later, Hallidie was ready for a trial run.
 The maiden voyage was held on August 2, 1873.
 Hallidie operated the cable car himself, down and back up one of the city’s steepest hills with no problem.
 The 2,791 foot-long track moved the car at just four miles per hour.
 Passengers took eleven minutes to travel that distance.
 The world’s first successful cable car line began regular service one month later.

 After that first successful run, the number of cable cars increased until they became a symbol of the city.
 Hallidie’s Clay Street Line would remain in operation until 1942.

-Cable soon cars became popular in many cities.
+Soon cable cars became popular in many cities.
 Over time, buses and cars have taken over much of their usefulness.
-However, the steep hills of San Francisco are still traveled by 37 cable cars.
+However, the steep hills of San Francisco are still traveled by about 40 cable cars on three lines.